Simplicity3317/bike_sharing_demand/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 When I used the Sagemaker Studio the part "| tail -n +1 | head -n 6" worked well and submitted but didn't work on my local computer,so I had to remove the part from the submission.
+When making prediction i specified a particular model to use in some cases.
 ### What was the top ranked model that performed?
-The model KNeighborsDist_BAG_L1 performed better with a score value of -84.146423, when i used XGBOOST, the model XGBoost_BAG_L2 performs better with a score value of -210.950986, then for GBM algorithm LightGBM_BAG_L2 performs better with score value -167.987094.
+The model KNeighborsDist_BAG_L1 performed better with a score value of -84.146423, when i used XGBOOST, the model XGBoost_BAG_L1 performs better with a score value of -245.174314, then for GBM algorithm LightGBM_BAG_L2 performs better with score value -174.753472.
 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
 From the exploratory i noticed that some columns(windspeed,casual,registered,count) were negatively skewed, others like month,day has more than one mode.